 Muhammad Rabnawaz, Ph.D.

-Muhammad Rabnawaz, Ph.D., has been an assistant professor for the Michigan State University (MSU) School of Packaging since August 2016.
+Muhammad Rabnawaz, Ph.D., has been an Associate Professor for the Michigan State University (MSU) School of Packaging.
+He joined the School of Packaging in August 2016.
 In 2013, he earned a Ph.D. from Queen’s University, Canada, in polymer chemistry, and held postdoctoral positions at Queen’s University between 2013 and 2015, as well as the University of Illinois (Champaign-Urbana) between 2015 and 2016.

 Currently, he is pursuing research in the field of polymer science encompassing sustainable materials and multifunctional materials.
 One of his mission is to create new generation of highly skilled workforce, reduce plastic waste from packaging industry, and create end-of-life solutions for waste plastics.
 He teaches multiple courses including Packaging with Plastics, an undergraduate-level course; Advanced Polymer Synthesis, a graduate-level course; and Packaging Sustainability and Recycling, a graduate-level course.